 For this recipe, I decided to use organic maple syrup.
 I had originally thought about using honey, but I changed my mind (perhaps I'll use honey next time).
 Organic maple syrup is quite a bit more expensive than non-organic, but I think the difference between the two is significant enough that the extra cost is worth it.
 My husband and I are avid fans of maple syrup, but we only buy pure or organic because the taste is so much better.
 When buying maple syrup, make sure you read the label carefully.
 Make sure you're buying real maple syrup—not the kind that's loaded with refined sugar or high-fructose corn syrup.

-Banana muffin didn't take very long to bake—just 25-30 minutes depending on your oven.
+The banana muffin didn't take very long to bake—just 25-30 minutes, depending on your oven.
 I hope you will try this recipe and that you will like the muffins as much as we do!

 Let's see the full ingredients.